sophiebatten123/SudokuGame/README.md

 ## User Stories

 ### First Time Visitor Goals:
-- As a First Time Visitor, I should be able to easily navigate the website and create a game board based upon the difficulty selection.
+1. As a First Time Visitor, I should be able to easily navigate the website and create a game board based upon the difficulty selection.
-- As a First Time Visitor, I should be able to read instructions on how to play Sudoku, these should be clear and easy to understand.
+2. As a First Time Visitor, I should be able to read instructions on how to play Sudoku, these should be clear and easy to understand.
+3. As a First Time Visitor, I should be able to restart the sudoku game and try again.

 ### Returning Visitor Goals:
-- As a Returning Visitor, I should be able to see the time taken to complete the puzzle and be competing against my personal best.
+4. As a Returning Visitor, I should be able to see the time taken to complete the puzzle and be competing against my personal best.
-- As a Returning Visitor, I should have the option to increase the difficulty  of the sudoku game board.
+5. As a Returning Visitor, I should have the option to increase the difficulty of the sudoku game board.

 #
 # Design

 ## Colour Scheme

 The sites primary colours are blues and whites.
-The image above displays the original colour scheme chosen for the website.
+The image below displays the original colour scheme chosen for the website.
 The colour palette was created using [coolors](https://coolors.co/).

 These colours were chosen based on peace and tranquillity aiming to relax the user and prevent strain on their eyes during the game.
 Pastel shades were chosen to create a soft texture to the website; whilst ensuring text behind was readable.